• Skip to primary navigation

 2. May substitute unsweetened coconut flakes for the sweetened coconut flakes

 3. Recipes with pecans always taste significantly better if the pecans are toasted.
-To toast the pecans, spread in a single layer on a baking sheet.
+To toast the pecans, spread them in a single layer on a baking sheet.
 Bake in a preheated 350°F oven for around 8 minutes.
-Watch carefully to ensure that they don’t burn.
+Watch carefully to ensure that they don't burn.

 5. The reason for refrigerating the dough is to allow the flour and sugars to hydrate.
 This results in crispier edges for the cookies.
 It wouldn't, however, be a disaster to skip the refrigeration.